awksedgreep/snmp_mgr/docs/config_guide.md

-# SNMPMgr.Config Module Guide
+# SnmpMgr.Config Module Guide

-The `SNMPMgr.Config` module provides centralized configuration management for all SNMP operations.
+The `SnmpMgr.Config` module provides centralized configuration management for all SNMP operations.
 It allows you to set global defaults that apply across all requests while still permitting per-request overrides.

 ## Overview